ibm-cloud-docs/EventStreams/eventstreams-cli.md

 ```
 {: codeblock}

-**Prerequisites**: This operation is permitted only on enterprise instances as only the Enterprise plan includes a Schema Registry for using and managing schemas
+**Prerequisites**: This operation is permitted only on Enterprise instances as only the Enterprise plan includes a Schema Registry for using and managing schemas.

 **Command options**: